Xestia tecta

 Diet

-feed on dwarf birch (Betula nana) and hardwood shrubs including huckleberries (Vaccinium spp.).
+Larvae feed on dwarf birch (Betula nana) and hardwood shrubs including huckleberries (Vaccinium spp.).

 Host Associations

-- Betula nana - larval dwarf birch
+- Betula nana - larval food plantdwarf birch

 Life Cycle

-The takes two years to reach maturity. presumably laid in late summer; overwinter twice, with development spanning two growing seasons. and occur in July–August.
+The takes two years to reach maturity. presumably laid in late summer; larvae overwinter twice, with development spanning two growing seasons. and occur in July–August.

 Behavior